• Skip to primary navigation

 A Pinterest image of hasselback potatoes with a title at the top and our website url below

 Easy air fryer hasselback potatoes are an absolutely delicious side dish!
 They combine the delicious fluffy texture of oven baked potatoes on the inside, with the crispiness of thinly sliced potatoes on the outside.
 Smothered in tasty, herby, vegan butter you’ll have a real crowd pleaser on your hands.
 And if you’re hungry for more potato recipes?
-These roast potatoes are divine.
+These vegan potato recipes are all divine.

 A tray of hasselback potatoes being held.